lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork16.md

 * Copy the file `struct.c` from the `/public/classwork/week9/mon`
 	directory.

 In the file `struct.c`, fill the code needed to define a `Point`.
+You'll need to look at how a `Point` is used to see what its fields' names and data types are.

-After you have filled in the correct code, compiling and running your program should look like this.
+After you have
+filled in the correct code, compiling and running your program should look like this.